-G 7.4.4.4 UPDATED Guidance For crops delivered from a FEMAS source, stickers are not available but written confirmation of the valid certificate and scope is sufficient to be included with th Combinable Crops Passport.
-G 7.4.4.5 UPDATED The Participant must check the assurance status of growers to ensure that 'Production only' crops are collected before the end of the required Red Tractor Assurance period.
-G 7.4.5.1 UPDATED Any postharvest pesticide treatment recorded on the Combinable Crops Passport (Grain Passport) must be checked against the current Defra approved pesticides and fumigants list.
+- G 7.4.4.4 Assured Combinable Crops passport must be pre-printed with the supplier's assurance status or have a valid farm assurance or trade assurance sticker attached. - Guidance For crops delivered from a FEMAS source, stickers are not available but written confirmation of the valid certificate and scope is sufficient to be included with the Combinable Crops Passport. - G 7.4.4.5 The Participant must check the assurance status of growers to ensure that - UPDATED 'Production only' crops are collected before the end of the required Red Tractor Assurance period. - G 7.4.5.1 Any postharvest pesticide treatment recorded on the Combinable Crops Passport - UPDATED (Grain Passport) must be checked against the current Defra approved pesticides and fumigants list.

 The Participant must confirm that any pesticides and fumigants applied to the incoming load are approved by the owner of the combinable crops.

+Guidance The current list can be found here:

+https://secure.pesticides.gov.uk/pestreg/

-Guidance The current list can be found here: https://secure.pesticides.gov.uk/pestreg/ G 7.4.5.2 UPDATED The Participant must confirm that any pesticides and fumigants applied to the incoming load are approved by the owner of the combinable crops.
-G 7.4.6 NEW The Participant must have a written agreement in place to identify Mycotoxin levels in cereals at point of intake, subject to requirements of the owner of the goods/customer.
-Guidance Identification of Mycotoxin levels could be from a declaration on section 5 of the passport, a test certificate or from analysis on intake.
-G 7.4.7 NEW Where sampling is the responsibility of the Participant there must be a written sampling procedure.
-The sampling procedure must consider contractual standards and the owner of the goods / customer's specific requirements or instructions.
-Guidance AIC grain and pulse contracts require sampling to comply with BS EN ISO 24333 (for Oil Seed Rape use BS EN ISO 542).
-G 7.4.8 NEW Samples taken from each delivery must be analysed and retained by the facility in accordance with instructions from the owner of the goods / customer.
+- G 7.4.5.2 The Participant must confirm that any pesticides and fumigants applied to the UPDATED incoming load are approved by the owner of the combinable crops. - G 7.4.6 The Participant must have a written agreement in place to identify Mycotoxin NEW levels in cereals at point of intake, subject to requirements of the owner of the goods/customer. - Guidance Identification of Mycotoxin levels could be from a declaration on section 5 of the passport, a test certificate or from analysis on intake. - G 7.4.7 Where sampling is the responsibility of the Participant there must be a written NEW sampling procedure.
+The sampling procedure must consider contractual standards and the owner of the goods / customer's specific requirements or instructions. - Guidance AIC grain and pulse contracts require sampling to comply with BS EN ISO 24333 (for Oil Seed Rape use BS EN ISO 542). - G 7.4.8Samples taken from each delivery must be analysed and retained by the facility in accordance with instructions from the owner of the goods / customer.

 Crops sampled and equipment used for Salmonella testing must be in accordance with the Defra Code of Practice for the Control of Salmonella publication PB 13303.

-G 7.4.9 NEW If analysis is for contractual purpose (including charging for drying), this must be covered by the TASCC Testing Facilities Code, or other recognised scheme.
+G 7.4.9If analysis is for contractual purpose (including charging for drying), this must beNEWcovered by the TASCC Testing Facilities Code, or other recognised scheme.